-Blockchain-based systems, particularly Ethereum\footnote{\url{https://github.com/ethereum/wiki/wiki/Proof-of-Stake-FAQs}}, are considering to eventually shift to PoS from PoW.
-This is because of high computation, and in turn high energy, costs associated with finding a nonce through mining.
+Blockchain-based systems, particularly Ethereum\footnote{\url{https://github.com/ethereum/wiki/wiki/Proof-of-Stake-FAQs}}, are considering an eventual shift to PoS- from PoW-based consensus.
+This is because of high computation, and in turn high energy costs associated with finding a nonce through mining.

-In the PoS mechanism, the nodes with the largest stake (in monetary terms) in the underlying network will have a greater say when it comes to proposing a block to be appended to a blockchain.
+In the PoS-based mechanism, the nodes with the largest stake (in monetary terms) in the underlying network have a greater say when it comes to proposing a new block to be appended to a blockchain.
 The monetary worth owned by such nodes is put at stake in order for them to behave honestly.
-Since PoS is still in its development phase, it does come with its fair share of issues.
+An example of a PoS-based blockchain platform is Algorand \cite{chen2016algorand}, a permissionless blockchain platform (see Section \ref{subsec: pub_vs_priv_BC} for a discussion on public and private blockchains) that reduces the chances of forking (the undesirable process where two chains originate from a same block that reflects a conflict).
+Unlike PoW-based implementations, Algorand requires an insignificant amount of computation and generates a transaction history, which avoids forking with high probability.
+However, since PoS is still in its development phase, it does come with its fair share of issues.
 Most notable is the mismatch between the actual interest of nodes with the same stake in the underlying network\footnote{\url{https://tinyurl.com/poa-network}}.